holyaustin/letsfundethena/README.md

-# LetsFund: Web3 Social / Consumer DApp on Linea
+# LetsFund: Fundraising DApp on ethena Testnet

 "letsfund" is a groundbreaking Web3 charity fundraising platform designed to revolutionize the way charitable organizations raise funds and engage with their communities.
-Deployed on the Linea Sepolia Blockchain, letsfund combines the transparency and security of blockchain technology with an intuitive user experience, allowing both donors and beneficiaries to experience a seamless and trustworthy process.
+Deployed on the Ethena  Blockchain, letsfund combines the transparency and security of blockchain technology with an intuitive user experience, allowing both donors and beneficiaries to experience a seamless and trustworthy process.
 By leveraging decentralized technologies, letsfund aims to minimize overhead costs, enhance donor engagement, and ensure that contributions have a direct and measurable impact.

 ![Charity Marketplace](./screenshots/letsfund2.png)